Arizona DUI Attorneys

 Again, these are the minimum penalties.
 If you have been arrested for Extreme DUI or Super Extreme DUI then the consequences are increased.
 For your first Extreme DUI offense, the penalties include a minimum of 30 days in jail with no eligibility for probation; a minimum fine of $2,500; license suspension; and mandatory participation in an alcohol education program.
 A second Extreme DUI requires you to be in jail for a minimum of 120 days.
 When the arrests become a pattern, the judge will order you to complete an approved alcohol education program.

-If found guilty of any of these, you will be sent to prison for a maximum of two years and will be required to attend alcohol education and treatment to help you become a safer driver.
+If found guilty of any of these, you may be sent to prison for a minimum of four months and will be required to attend alcohol education and treatment to help you become a safer driver.

 How To Avoid a DUI